inkosi4/inkosi4/README.md

 - 👀 I’m interested in development web and app.
 - 🌱 I’m currently learning about videogames and news.
 - 💙 AL
-- ✅ PLSQL & Oracle Form
+- ✅ Master in PLSQL & Oracle Form